elibroftw/blog.elijahlopez.ca/content/posts/abortion-simplified.md

 would be detained and if that resulted in their death because they are sensitive to any touch, that would be on them and not the police officers that removed them.
 This world would simply not function if the people in it were incapable of handling any obstacles.
 Likewise in the case of abortion, abortion is not the act of killing a fetus, but it is the act of moving them outside of property.
-It is that move that results in the death of the fetus, but the rights of the property (body) simply triump the rights of anything declaring that space to be theirs.
+It is that move that results in the death of the fetus, but the rights of the property (body) simply triumph the rights of anything declaring that space to be theirs.
 The womb is a woman's property and is inside of the woman itself.
 If abortion is illegal, the removal of a womb containing the fetus would be a loophole.

 ## Classical Liberal